maxym-dzyba/Marketplace-Revenue-Analyzis/README.md

 ### Retention

-In order to analyze retention, let's make a cohort retention table to see the percentage of customers who make repeated purchases in next months:
+In order to analyse retention, let's make a cohort retention table to see the percentage of customers who make repeated purchases in next months:

 ```
 CREATE TEMP TABLE orders_clean AS -- Temp table was created due to long processing time